SirOsborn/tokkatot_ai/development/docs/reports/MODEL_CARD_ENSEMBLE.md

 ## 🎯 Overview

-The Tokkatot Ensemble Model combines two state-of-the-art deep learning architectures into a single safety-first system for chicken disease detection.
-By leveraging the complementary strengths of **EfficientNetB0** and **DenseNet121**, the ensemble achieves **99% accuracy** on real-world test data while maintaining maximum safety through a parallel voting mechanism.
+The Tokkatot Ensemble Model is a **Cloud-based Diagnostic Engine** that combines two state-of-the-art deep learning architectures (EfficientNetB0 and DenseNet121) into a single safety-first system.
+In the Tokkatot Hierarchical Architecture, this ensemble is **triggered only when the Edge-based YOLO model detects a suspicious (unhealthy) fecal sample**.
+By leveraging the complementary strengths of both backbones, the ensemble achieves **99% accuracy** on suspicious samples, providing the final high-precision diagnosis for the farmer.

 ## 📊 Performance Summary